HyperhidrosisSweating - excessive; Perspiration - excessive; Diaphoresis

 Hyperhidrosis is a medical condition in which a person sweats excessively and unpredictably.
 People with hyperhidrosis may sweat even when the temperature is cool or when they are at rest.

 Sweating helps the body stay cool.
 In most cases, it is perfectly natural.
 People sweat more in warm temperatures, when they exercise, or in response to situations that make them nervous, angry, embarrassed, or afraid.

-However, excessive sweating occurs without such triggers.
-Those with hyperhidrosis appear to have overactive sweat glands.
+Excessive sweating occurs without such triggers.
+People with hyperhidrosis appear to have overactive sweat glands.
 The uncontrollable sweating can lead to significant discomfort, both physical and emotional.

 - Anxiety conditions

 - Certain medications and substances of abuse

 Visible signs of sweating may be noted during a doctor's visit.
 Tests may also be used to diagnose excessive sweating, including:

 - Starch-iodine test: An iodine solution is applied to the sweaty area.
 After it dries, starch is sprinkled on the area.
 The starch-iodine combination turns a dark blue color wherever there is excess sweat.

 - Paper test: Special paper is placed on the affected area to absorb the sweat, and then weighed.
 The heavier it weights, the more sweat has accumulated.